patrickmugisha/loanpaymentpredictionanalysis.github.io/README.md

-# loanpaymentpredictionanalysis.github.io
+# Loan payment prediction analysis

-loan payment prediction analysis
+This project analyses the characteristics of people most likely to pay their loans or default on loans.